Kriegslokomotive: Classes

 A Kriegslokomotive usually had two classifications: one based on the normal peacetime classification system and a separate wartime classification.
 For example, a wartime steam locomotive or Kriegsdampflokomotive (KDL) was given a KDL class as well as its DRG (Deutsche Reichsbahn) class.
 Likewise a wartime motorised locomotive or Kriegsmotorlokomotive had a KML class number and a wartime electric locomotive or Kriegselektrolokomotive would have a KEL class number.
 Besides the DRG, the German Armed Forces had their own locomotive classes.
-A field railway locomotive belonging to the Army were known as a Heeresfeldbahnlokomotive or HF.
+A narrow gauge field railway locomotive belonging to the Army were known as a Heeresfeldbahnlokomotive or HF.
 Standard gauge engines for the Wehrmacht, mostly diesel switchers, were designated "Wehrmacht Standard Gauge Locomotive" (Wehrmachtslokomotive für Regelspur) or WR.

 The following classes of Kriegslokomotive were procured by the Deutsche Reichsbahn and other customers (industrial and military railways) during the Second World War: